 I was going to title this post with something trite, like "everybody loves a carnival," but then I remembered how I used to hate those affairs.
 I thought the workers were nasty and I was scared to death of the rides - even the ones that stayed close to the ground.
-And never did I see anybody actually win one of those tantalizingly huge and colorful stuffed animals that serve to lure people into trying "unwinnable" games.
+And never did I see anybody actually win one of those tantalizingly huge stuffed animals that lure people to unwinnable games.

 How my attitude changes when I get to be in charge of it all!
-No "creepy" people among us, immovable game booths safely made of cardboard, and best of all, lots of prizes for everybody, even if you somehow, some way, still manage to find a way to be a "loser!"
+No creepy people among us, game booths safely made of cardboard, and best of all, lots of prizes for everybody, even if you somehow, some way, still manage to find a way to be a "loser!"

 I had the best time planning and constructing the games, allowing about four months lead time to work everything out with my oldest daughter, Mary Jo, the mother of my twin grandsons.

 We negotiated a date of Saturday, July 9.
 2011 for our event, hosting it on the spacious front lawn of her home.

 A total of nine families were involved with a "kid-count" of 17 - plus a handful of sibling babies.

 Lots of work?
 Oh my, yes!
 But sooooo worth it!
-Everyone had lots of fun, mostly, I think, because it was so "kid-friendly."
+Everyone had lots of fun, mostly, I think, because it was so kid-friendly.
 I am not a fan of early age competitions that clearly identify "winners" and, by default, "losers."
 My grandchildren are not "losers" and neither are yours!
 Dollar stores are full of enough cute prizes for everybody and I say buy them!
-Send every child home happily tattooed, clutching fistfuls of candy, a tote bag stuffed with prizes and fond memories to revisit many, many times!
+Send every child home happily tattooed, clutching fistfuls of candy, a tote bag brimming with prizes and fond memories to revisit many, many times!